Admissions Guidelines (COVID-19)

 - Keep a distance of six feet from people not in your household.

 - Wash your hands frequently.
-We have added handwashing and hand sanitizer stations all over campus.
+We have added hand sanitizer stations all over campus.

 - To protect your health, we have turned off all drinking fountains.
 There are light snacks for sale in the Museum Store.
 You are welcome to bring your own food and beverages to enjoy while at the Museum.